Privacy-First Employee Monitoring - Building Trust While Maintaining Visibility

 Implement Safeguards

-- Data retention limits (90 days)
+- Data retention limits (3-7 days for recordings)

 - Access controls (need-to-know)